VictorAlbertos/RxGcm/README.md

 ```

 #### GcmReceiverUIForeground
 `GcmReceiverUIForeground` implementation will be called when a notification is received and the application is in the foreground.
-The implementation class must be an `Activity` or an `android.support.v4.app.Fragment`. `GcmReceiverUIForeground` exposes a method called `target()`, which forces to the implementation class to return a string.
+The implementation class must be an `Activity` or an `android.support.v4.app.Fragment`. `GcmReceiverUIForeground` exposes a method called `matchesTarget()`, which receives an string (the value of the rx_gcm_key_target node payload notification) and forces to the implementation class to return a boolean.

-RxGcm internally compares this string to the value of the rx_gcm_key_target node payload notification.
-If the current `Activity` or visible `Fragment` `target()` method value matches with the one of rx_gcm_key_target node, `onTargetNotification()` method will be called, otherwise `onMismatchTargetNotification()` method will be called.
+If the current `Activity` or visible `Fragment` `matchesTarget()` method returns true, `onTargetNotification()` method will be called, otherwise `onMismatchTargetNotification()` method will be called.

 ```java
 public abstract class BaseFragment extends android.support.v4.app.Fragment implements GcmReceiverUIForeground {